Motomami: Songs

 Motomami begins with "Saoko", an alternative reggaeton and experimental track with industrial and avant-jazz elements.
 The song features heavy synthesizers, distorted pianos and traditional reggaeton drums; while its lyrics celebrate transformation and change.
 The reggaeton sounds continue into its "slow-building" second track "Candy", where Rosalía sings about a broken relationship over "shimmering" synthesizers.
-Its third track, "La Fama" featuring Canadian singer-songwriter the Weeknd, is a midtempo bachata influenced by electropop that details the downsides of fame.
+Its third track, "La Fama" featuring The Weeknd, is a midtempo bachata influenced by electropop that details the downsides of fame.
 Rosalía returns to her flamenco background in the fourth track "Bulerías", which sees her defending her position as a celebrity over communal chants.

 The fifth track "Chicken Teriyaki" has been described as a "TikTok dance-ready" reggaeton track where Rosalía raps about a trip to New York City.
 The song is highlighted for its use of "ironic" and humorous lyricism.
 The sixth track "Hentai" is a "delicate" piano ballad with pulsing electronic beats that explores the pleasures of sexual intercourse and female sexuality.
 The seventh track "Bizcochito" is a chiptune track that's "so playful it sounds like an ice cream truck rolling through the neighborhood."
 Rosalía sings about isolation and homesickness during her time in the United States within the pandemic in "G3 N15" as she also delivers a pessimist point of view of Los Angeles in between piano melodies.
 It features a voice message of her maternal grandmother in Catalan.
 Followed up by the title track, "Motomami" serves as an interlude.
 The tenth track, "Diablo", lays Rosalía's pitch-shifted vocals over ominous electronica and an off-kilter reggaeton beat.
 It features uncredited guest vocals by Leyvan and James Blake.

 The eleventh track "Delirio de Grandeza" reimagines Justo Betancourt's 1968 track of the same name, adding a sample from Soulja Boy's remix of "Delirious" by Vistoso Bosses.
 The twelfth track "Cuuuuuuuuuute" is a clattering cyberpunk and deconstructed club song that suddenly switches to piano balladry and back again.
 It draws inspiration from Kate Bush's "Wuthering Heights".
 The thirteenth "Como Un G" is a piano ballad about an unrequited, ephemeral love.
 The following track "Abcdefg" serves as an interlude.
-It features a voicenote in which Rosalía recites the alphabet.
+It features a voicenote in which Rosalía recites an acrostic poem based on the alphabet.
 Rosalía and featured artist Tokischa describe having fun dressed in Versace in "La Combi Versace", a minimalist dembow/neoperreo track.
 The sixteenth track "Sakura" is an "emotionally authoritative" closing track that sounds like it was recorded live in an arena as it features audience cheers recorded during the El Mal Querer Tour.
 In "Sakura", Rosalía compares her time as a pop star to the brief life of a cherry blossom.